-The records of early Maryland give evidence of a Bowling family starting with James Bowling (1636-1693) who arrived in the province sometime before 1658.
-He became associated with other Catholics who eventually settled on Boarman’s Manor in what is now Charles County, Maryland.
-He had no children from his two marriages, but his will makes clear that there were descendants from his siblings Thomas (d.
-1700) and Elizabeth (marr.
+The records of the Bowling family in early Maryland start with the arrival in the province of the well-documented James Bowling (1636-1693) sometime in the 1650s.
+He became closely associated with Major William Boarman and other Catholics who eventually settled on Boarman’s Manor in what is now Charles County.
+He had no children from his two marriages, but his will makes clear that there were descendants from his brother Thomas (d.
+1700) and sister (or cousin) Elizabeth (marr.
 Thomas Speake).
-There is also a John Bowling of Calvert Co (d.
-1684), who may be connected to these three siblings.

 These immigrants and their children can be outlined as follows:

-- marr. —, probably in England.
+- marr.
+Ann — in England.
 Sons: John and Roger

 - 3) Elizabeth Bowling, prob. died or remarried before 1692.